miku/exploreio/Solutions.md

 is evalated first, holding the result, which is

-> a copy of the byte slice s with all Unicode letters mapped to their upper case.
+> a copy of the byte slice [p] with all Unicode letters mapped to their upper case.

 This upper-cased version of the byte slice is then copied into the byte slice, that the Read method got as an argument, basically the space we are allowed to